-Not all people who die from COVID-19 are recorded as such, so they are not reflected in the figure for COVID-19 deaths.
+Not all people who die from COVID-19 have been tested for the coronavirus, That is why they are not reflected in the figure for COVID-19 deaths.
 But they are included in the figure for total deaths in the Netherlands.
-So you can get a better picture of COVID-19 deaths by looking at numbers of excess deaths.
+For example, you can get a better picture of COVID-19 deaths by looking at numbers of excess deaths.

 This article explains the 'Deaths' page on the dashboard.
 You will also find the most recent figures there.